Comparisons: Eckhart Tolle vs earlier writers on the present moment or ‘now’

 Maurice Nicoll and Eckhart Tolle

 Most of my articles explore commonalities in the work of Fourth Way teacher Maurice Nicoll and Eckhart Tolle.
-These tables compare their views on the spiritual significance of “now.”
+These tables compare their views on the spiritual significance of “now” and its connection to the symbolism of the cross.

 The now, time, eternity and the cross